-The Commission can intervene in certain agricultural markets if supply exceeds demand.
+The EU can intervene in certain agricultural markets if supply exceeds demand.
 In Sweden, the Board of Agriculture is the authority that handles the actual transactions - buying and storing the surplus quantities.

 Products that can be subject to intervention

-In Sweden, the following products can be subject to public intervention: barley, wheat, rye, skimmed milk powder, beef, butter and sugar.
+The following products can be subject to public intervention: barley, wheat, skimmed milk powder, beef, and butter.
 Products must fulfil certain quality criteria in order to be eligible.

 Public intervention is open as follows:

 Butter and skimmed milk powder: 1 Mars-30 September

 Beef and veal: anytime, if the EU price is below a certain level.

 The products purchased by the intervention agency will later be sold, either within the EU or to a non-member country.
 Normally the intervention product is sold through a tendering procedure.

 Whenever the Board of Agriculture sells products from intervention stocks, we announce it here.